 With an increasing number of employers turning to self-funded health insurance for their workers, businesses are in need of technology solutions to help them administer health benefits and manage claims.
 In this article, I will be sharing my thoughts for the 4 main technology requirements for a successful deployment and management of self-funded health plans.

-Under the self-funded health insurance model, the employer pays directly out of pocket for an employee’s medical costs -- subject to certain limits and conditions -- rather than paying premiums to an insurance company.
+Under the self-funded health plans insurance model, the employer pays directly out of pocket for an employee’s medical costs — subject to certain limits and conditions — rather than paying premiums to an insurance company.

-Some employers prefer self-funding because it is more flexible, allowing coverage to be tailored to the needs of the workforce, unlike a typical one-size-fits-all insurance plan.
+Some employers prefer self-funding because it is more flexible, allowing coverage to be tailored to the workforce’s needs, unlike a typical one-size-fits-all insurance plan.

 In many cases, it can also save money over the fully-funded model in which fixed premiums must be paid to the insurance carrier regardless of the actual claims in a given period.
 In the self-funded model, the employer maintains control over reserves and reaps the benefits of any savings.

 On the flip side, the self-funded model carries a higher risk to the employer, as health costs are unpredictable and may fluctuate widely from year to year.
 Self-funding also comes with significant administrative responsibilities over benefits, claims, and disputes.

 Employer and third-party administrators should aim to use a collaborative platform instead of a single-sided solution.
 Such platforms allow TPAs to manage coverage and streamline communication directly with healthcare providers and employees.
 By automating much of the pre-authorization and claims adjudication process, the system helps reduce costs and avoid human errors.